 123 - Re-Install linux to your Asus EeePC 701/90x/1000/S101 from a USB drive

-Instead of the tutorial below for the 701, you can simply download the latest EeeePC ISO 1.7 (1.9GB), e.g. EeePC_1.7-2009-04-14_17-58.iso from here and add it to your Easy2Boot multiboot USB drive.
+Instead of the tutorial below for the 701, you can simply download the latest EeeePC ISO 1.7 (1.9GB), e.g. EeePC_1.7-2009-04-14_17-58.iso from here or here (untested! - give virus warning, is now an exe that downloads iso!) and add it to your Easy2Boot multiboot USB drive.
 You can either run it as a Live OS or install from it.
 The following Eee PC models are included in v1.7:

 P900, 900a, 900sd